alexanderschatzberg/situational-awareness/README.md

 - Run the main file, and you should be done.

 Contact me (afs223@cornell.edu) in the event of an error or with suggestions for improving this tool.

+## Next Steps in Development

+- Continue to add more sources.
+These will likely include social platforms, other databases of published research, and niche sources of info.
+- Implement a smart searching system.
+Eventually, the tool should be able to decide where and what to search for based on the users' biography.
+- Make a GUI or website for the project in order to make it more accessible.